- Yellow Shaded areas are basic science periods.

 Medical School: Basic Sciences

 A thorough discussion of the medical school curriculum can be found on the Medical Education page.
 In the first year, MSTP students participate in the full medical school curriculum and all programmatic events, including dinner seminars and the annual retreat.
-In addition, students participate in the Scientific Reasoning in Medicine course during the first two years.
-A laboratory rotation prior to beginning first year is optional, but all MSTP students complete an 8–10 week laboratory rotation between first and second year.
-Second-year MSTP students complete the second year curriculum with accommodations for program requirements.
-After spring break and comprehensive assessment, students study full-time for Step 1 of the USMLE as they complete the Primary Care Clerkship requirements.
+In addition, students participate in the Scientific Reasoning in Medicine course during the first two years, awarding two elective credits toward the medical school clinical curriculum.
+A laboratory rotation prior to beginning first year is optional, but all MSTP students complete a 6-8 week laboratory rotation between first and second year.
+After the second-year MSTP students complete the second phase curriculum for program requirements, including Primary Care Clerkships and comprehensive assessment, students study full-time for Step 1 of the USMLE.

 After Step 1 of the USMLE, MSTP students may complete additional rotations over the summer.
 Prior to enrollment in graduate school courses in the fall, students must select their Ph.D. program.
 Normally, students select a laboratory before matriculating into their graduate program of choice.